 If I had to review Ocean Quest, Reef Quest and Divers Den I’d give them a firm 10 out of 10, I really couldn’t fault our experiences out there, nor the crew.

 You need to know that Reef Quest and Ocean Quest are very different experiences.
 Ocean Quest remains at sea, so liveaboard customers get to her via the Reef Quest day trip boat.
-Reef Quest is a new modern reef boat, Ocean Quest is older.
+Reef Quest is a new modern reef boat, almost identical to Aqua Quest, Diver’s Den’s Port Douglas cruiser.
+Ocean Quest is older.

 Divers and snorkellers depart Cairns at 8.30 am on Reef Quest and the trip to the reef takes around 1.5 hours.
 2 snorkel or scuba sessions follow before liveaboard customers transfer to Ocean Quest at 2.30 pm.
 That’s when Reef Quest turns around and heads back to Cairns.

-I would say that Reef Quest attracts more of a young backpacker crowd, but is none the worse for that, Ocean Quest has far more mixed clientelle.
+I would say that Reef Quest attracts more of a young backpacker crowd, but is none the worse for that, Ocean Quest has far more mixed clientele.

-New Ocean Quest passengers get cake and a quick breifing before heading off to their cabins and preparing for 2 more dive sesions that day.
+New Ocean Quest passengers get cake and a quick briefing before heading off to their cabins and preparing for 2 more dive sessions that day.

 What Do You Do on a Liveaboard Dive Trip?